 “My guitars and learning system had already been used successfully by thousands of players for over 3 decades…The Internet was simply an avenue for more players to find me.”

-Today Denny is recognized as one of the premier guitar builders in the United States.
-He’s spent over 40 years refining his “Science” to a level that professional musicians and guitar builders consider absolutely astounding.
+Today Denny is recognized as one of the premier guitar builders in the USA.
+He’s spent over 50 years refining his “Science” to a level that professional musicians and guitar builders consider absolutely astounding.

 One company (one of the oldest guitar makers in the world) recently reviewed a Zager Guitar and proclaimed it to be “the easiest playing guitar they had ever tested.”